Post Mortem | Murder in The Parking Garage

 Stephen Milner said that his reasons for being there in the parking garage and for going after Kenny in that case was because he felt that Kenny Fandrich was a continued threat to Tanya because of the past abusive claims in their relationship.

 Now, the prosecutor Mihale Striblo said that in that testimony did not line up at all with the physical evidence at the scene.
+It goes against everything that they were able to piece together.

-But, you know, I I imagine that his defense attorney thought letting him take the stand and speak to his own defense and reasons for being there, perhaps if he could convince one jury member that, you know, he was the guy who was really just there trying to do a good deed, trying to protect Tanya, and then that it was,
+But, you know, I imagine that his defense attorney thought letting him take the stand and speak to his own defense and reasons for being there, perhaps if he could convince one jury member that, you know,

+you know, Kenny Fandrich who came after him.
 All he needed to do was to convince one juror.

 Clearly, the jury didn't buy his self-defense defense.